Aliskiren/amlodipine/hydrochlorothiazide (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel disease, diabetes, glaucoma, gout, high cholesterol levels, low blood pressure, or lupus.
-Tell your doctor if you have mineral imbalances (high or low calcium, magnesium, potassium, or sodium in the blood) or a history of asthma or allergies.
+- Tell your doctor if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel disease (including heart failure or history of heart attack), diabetes, glaucoma, gout, high cholesterol levels, low blood pressure, lupus, trouble urinating, or a history of asthma or allergies.

 Possible Side Effects While Using This Medicine: